Welcome to my homepage ^_^

 My home country is Vietnam, the S-shaped easternmost area on the Indochina Peninsula in Southeast Asia.
 My B.S degree was awarded by the National University of Singapore in 2009.
 During my time in Singapore, I was fortunate to be affiliated with the two research groups: WING group under Prof. Min-Yen Kan (Feb 2009 - Oct 2010), and Speech group under Prof. Khe Chai Sim (Nov 2010 - Aug 2011).Here is my (often outdated) CV.

 - Oct 2014 — I had a fruitful summer internship at Google hosted by Quoc Le.
-Together with other great members in Google Brain team, Ilya Sutskever, Oriol Vinyals, Wojciech Zaremba, we built a neural machine translation that, for the first time, outperforms the state-of-the-art system in the English-to-French translation task.
-More details.
+Together with other great members in Google Brain team, Ilya Sutskever, Oriol Vinyals, Wojciech Zaremba, we built a neural machine translation system that, for the first time, outperforms the state-of-the-art system in the English-to-French WMT'14 translation task.
+See our ACL'15 paper.

 - Apr 2012 — This Winter quarter, I am officially aligned with Prof. Christopher Manning, i.e., my advisor!